takaaki-mizuno/laravel-boilerplate/readme.md

 ## How To Start Your Project

+First, you can clone this repository.

+`git clone git@github.com:takaaki-mizuno/laravel-boilerplate.git`

+Then, change the directory name to your own project name.

+`mv laravel-boilerplate [your-own-project-name]`

-After you clone this repository, you can change origin url to your own remote repository.
+Create your own repository on GitHub.And you can change origin url to your own remote repository.

-`git remote set-url origin  XXXXX`
+`git remote set-url origin [your-git-url]`

 And after that, you can add this boilerplate remote repository as another remote url.